-Logan House announces the ninth annual Holland Prize for the best unpublished book of poetry in American English.
+Logan House announces the tenth annual Holland Prize for the best unpublished book of poetry in American English.

 Each entrant will receive a copy of Disciples of an Uncertain Season and Other Poems by Larry Holland, for whom the Prize is named, as well as a copy of the winning book.

 Manuscripts should be 60-80 pages and should be submitted with a $25 reading fee and SASE for prize announcement to

 Deadline is October 1, 2014.

 The Holland Prize is dedicated to publishing the best manuscript that comes across our desks, irrespective of the poet’s subject, style or geography.

 Friends and close associates of Logan House are not eligible for the contest.

 1st Holland Winner, 2005: Laurelyn Whitt, Interstices

 2nd Holland Winner, 2006: Amy McInnis, Cut River